KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shadow_work_the_gateway_to_wholeness.md

 There are four movements:

 ### Recognition
 Notice what you avoid, deny, suppress, or rationalize.
 Shadow begins with honesty.

 ### Permission
 Let the emotion exist without trying to fix it.
 This is the rarest courage.

 ### Embodiment
 Feel the emotion in your body.
 Emotion = energy in motion.
 Let the heat move, the tremor release, the breath deepen.
 The body speaks before the mind understands.

 ### Integration

-You speak to the part as if it were a child:
+Speak to the part as if it were a child:

-“I see you.
+"I see you.
 I understand why you formed.
-You may rest now.”
+You may rest now."

 This is the moment the shadow becomes an ally.

 Integration is not forgiveness.
 It is reunion.

 ## Shadow Work Unlocks Ikigai